doersino/UnicodeMathML/README.md

 # UnicodeMathML

 *UnicodeMath is an easy-to-read linear format for mathematics.
-This repository implements a JavaScript-based translation of UnicodeMath to MathML.
-An interactive "playground" allows for experimentation with UnicodeMath's syntax.*
+The code in this repository implements a JavaScript-based translation of UnicodeMath to MathML ("UnicodeMathML").
+An interactive "playground" allows for experimentation with UnicodeMath's syntax.
+UnicodeMathML can be used with arbitrary HTML or Markdeep documents.*

 **What's UnicodeMath, precisely?** This and other questions are answered in the FAQ section below.